Appropriate Library Behavior

 Patrons found to be viewing pornography or other material deemed by library staff or security personnel to be inappropriate or unacceptable for a public setting will be subject to the following procedure:

 - At the first offense, a verbal warning will be issued by a staff member or security personnel that the viewing of inappropriate material is unacceptable and if continued will result in the loss of Internet privileges.
 A note will be placed on the patron account that a warning was given for a computer violation.

-- At the second offense, the patron will be verbally informed that Internet privileges are suspended for a period of one year.
-A note will be placed on the patron account and an incident report will be completed and signed by library staff, security personnel and the library director.
+- At the second offense, the patron will be verbally informed that Internet privileges are suspended.
+A block will be placed on the patron account and an incident report will be completed and signed by the library staff directly involved in the incident.